52+ Self Employed Personal Trainer Expenses (Tax Write-Off Gold!) in 2025

 Read this big list of self employed personal trainer expenses with personal trainer tax deductions you can write off as an expense for your personal training business.
 As a self-employed personal trainer, it can be hard to navigate the costs and expenses that come along with running your own business.
 From equipment maintenance to taxes, there are many factors to consider when managing your finances.
-In this article, we’ll explore the ins and outs of self-employment for personal trainers and the expenses that come with it.
+In this article, we’ll explore the ins and outs of self-employment for personal trainers and the expenses that come with learning how to become a personal trainer that is striking out on their own as a self-employed PT.

 Once you learn all about self employed personal training expenses, what you can write off as personal trainer tax deductions, and browse through common personal trainer business expenses, then if you want to run an online fitness business with the best software for personal trainers, then see why Exercise.com is the best software to run your entire fitness business all in one place.
 You can sell workout plans online, run online workout groups, start fitness challenges, do online personal training, and more, all from your own custom-branded fitness apps.